 We recommend credit monitoring as it helps detect criminal activity.
 If an identity thief attempts to take out a loan in your name, the lender will run a credit check and the loan will likely show up in your credit file.

-Pro Tip: Reduce your identity theft risk by changing your passwords often, shredding papers with personal information on it, and following our tips for identity theft prevention.
+Pro Tip: Reduce your identity theft risk by changing your passwords often, and shredding papers with personal information on it.

 When we refer to “identity monitoring” as something separate from credit monitoring, we’re talking about monitoring personal information.
 Think of identifying info like email address, home address, phone number, etc.